VR-Rathod/Code-Note/pages/index.md

 		-
 		- NetBSD :- A highly portable BSD OS that runs on almost any hardware architecture — from servers to embedded systems and retro hardware.
 -
-- ## Frameworks, Libraries Common Elements
+- ## Data Structures , Algorithms & OOP
   collapsed:: true
-	- You Can find particular lib & Frameworks  in that programing page
-	- [[Api]] - You can find specific APIs and related documentation on the respective programming language or framework page.
--
-- ## Data Structures , Algorithms & OOP
 	- [[DSA Algo & System Design]] : The study of organizing and manipulating data efficiently, focusing on fundamental structures like arrays, linked lists, stacks, queues, trees, and graphs, as well as algorithms for searching, sorting, and optimization.
 	-
-	- [[Binary Space Partitioning]] :- Spatial data structure used in game engines for rendering optimization and collision detection.
+	- [[Binary Space Partitioning]] :- Spatial Data Structure used in game engines for rendering optimization and collision detection.
 	-
 	- [[System Design]]: In-depth guide to designing scalable, reliable, and high-performance systems — covering load balancing, caching, databases, microservices, CAP theorem, message queues, API design, and real-world case studies.
 -